idvorkin/techdiary/notes/machine-learning.md

 ### Model and feature interpretability

-Because many complex models have opaque features and parameters, humans can't validate which features are used, which can result in many difficult to solve errors like the below.
+Because some algorithms have opaque features and parameters, humans can't verify which features are used, which can result in many difficult to solve errors like the below.
 Also, when features are opaque, humans can't be trained from the ML.

 When models are transparent, like PCA, that's great because human SMEs  can validate and use the result for further exploration.